Efesto/presentations/elixir_kci/markdown.md

-Even when Elixir doesn't offer an immediate solution we can rely on other technologies for solving our needs in an almost seamless way.
+Even when Elixir doesn't offer an immediate solution we can combine it with other technologies for solving our needs.